 The Loretto Heights campus is endowed with historic buildings and structures commissioned by the Sisters of Loretto over a period of more than 100 years to serve the educational needs of the Loretto Heights Academy and College.
 They represent a wide range of architectural styles by several prominent local architects, intentionally placed on a hilltop with commanding views of the Rocky Mountains and downtown Denver.
 The Administration Building and Chapel, designed by Frank E. Edbrooke, resonates most deeply with the community.
 Its iconic tower is a place marker, seen for great distances in all directions.

-People also most strongly connect with the Cemetery, Pancratia Hall and the May Bonfils Stanton Theater.
-The campus is truly one-of-a-kind and offers immense opportunity to embrace its authenticity and cultural heritage through new uses of the historic buildings and site in the campus redevelopment.
+People also strongly connect with the cemetery, Pancratia Hall and Theater, and to a lesser degree with the Library, Pool and Machebeuf Hall.
+Figure 2.6 shows the eight priority historic resources identified by the community.
+These should be the focus of historic preservation treatment in the implementation phase.
+The campus is truly one-ofa-kind and offers immense opportunity to embrace its authenticity and cultural heritage through new uses of the historic buildings and site in the campus redevelopment.